forRKever/aurora_remote_sdk_demo/README.md

 - Some Aurora specific features are not supported in the ROS wrapper nodes, such as the auto floor detection.
 - If you want to use the Aurora specific features, you need to use the Remote SDK.

-## About the Remote SDK and SLAMWARE SDK
-- The Remote SDK is a standalone library that can be used to retrieve data specific to SLAMTEC Aurora, such as point cloud, map, and odometry.
-- The SLAMWARE SDK is a more general purpose library that can be used to control all SLAMTEC products, such as the SLAMKIT, SLAMWARE, Apollo Robot Platforms, A1/A2/A3 series, and also provides higher level APIs for tasks like mapping, localization, and navigation.
-- Currently, if you want to retrieve 3D point cloud data from SLAMTEC Aurora, you need to use the Remote SDK.
-- For future SLAMWARE SDK releases, we will add APIs for Aurora in the SLAMWARE SDK.

 ## Have you tried the SLAMTEC Official Tool?
 We are highly recommend you to use the SLAMTEC Official Tool first for better evaluation and development experience.